Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Main Virgo calibration changes since the observing run O2

 \section{Main Virgo calibration changes since the observing run O2}

-The parts to be calibrated for~O3 have been the same as for~O2.
+The parts to be calibrated for the O3 run have been the same as for the O2 run.
 Some hardware modifications and digital computation modifications of these parts were undertaken to improve the photodiode sensing and to reduce the thermal noise from the suspensions, but without significant impact on the calibration methods and outcome.

 The most important update in the calibration is the change of {\it length reference} used to calibrate the mirror actuators and hence the strain amplitude.
-Until the O2 run, Virgo calibration was using the laser wavelength as reference, through the so-called free swinging Michelson technique~\cite{bib:2018CQGra..35t5004A}.
-For O3, Virgo calibration has been done using the photon calibration technique, as in the LIGO interferometers.
+Until the \dv{end of the} O2 run, Virgo calibration was using the laser wavelength as reference, through the so-called free swinging Michelson technique~\cite{bib:2018CQGra..35t5004A}.
+For O3, Virgo calibration has been done using the photon calibration technique, as in the LIGO interferometers\dv{~\cite{bib:2016_ligo_pcal}}.
 The technique is based on the radiation pressure of an auxiliary laser whose power must be calibrated in absolute power.
 This change of reference induced modifications in the calibration measurements and the sequence to analyse them.\\

-The photon calibrator setup has been upgraded for O3.
-The PCal used during O2 showed large variability of its power calibration, of the order of~10\%~\cite{bib:2018CQGra..35t5004A}.
-Various optical modifications have permitted to reach a calibration within about 1.5\%~\cite{bib:2020_PCalO3} as summarized in more details later.
+The photon calibrator setup has been upgraded for O3. \dv{The PCal used during the O2 run showed large variability (about~10\%) of its power calibration~\cite{bib:2018CQGra..35t5004A}.} Various optical modifications have permitted to reach a calibration within about 1.5\%~\cite{bib:2020_PCalO3} as summarized in more details later.

 In addition, the Virgo PCal system has been cross-calibrated with the LIGO PCal system.
 A systematic bias of 3.92\% in the absolute power measurements done with the Virgo powermeter has been found with respect to the LIGO power reference.
 It has been taken into account in the Virgo calibration procedure so that the Virgo and the LIGO length references are consistent.
 The final and most important outcome is to reconstruct strain $h(t)$ channels with cross-calibrated amplitudes between all detectors.\\